Cambodia's Hun Sen shaken as opposition rejects poll result

 The CPP had 90 seats in the outgoing parliament and the parties that united to form the CNRP had 29, with minor parties holding the remaining four.
 Cambodia's election commission has yet to announce how many seats each party has won, and will not announce full, official results until August 15 at the earliest.

-Rights groups have criticised the electoral system as heavily biased in favour of the ruling party.
+Rights groups have criticized the electoral system as heavily biased in favor of the ruling party.
 The European Union declined to deploy poll monitors for this election after Cambodia did not act on its previous recommendations.

 The Transparency International group, which helped monitor the election, cited various irregularities in the vote and said in a statement it was "very concerned about the disenfranchisement of citizens and suspect voters".